michael-hoss/ad-skills-101/automated_driving_skills/README.md

 Check out this material to quickly get into a sub-topic of automated driving:

-Contributions about *public* and *beginner-friendly* material on the follwing sub-topics are welcome!
+Contributions about *public* and *beginner-friendly* material on the following sub-topics are welcome!

 | Topic | Resource | Resource description |
 | --- | ---- | ---- |